SKings0/bbl_manager/README.md

 Password: p4ssw0rd

 1. Scrape all the information of all players in the league and store to database.
-(Homepage > Spieler)
+(Homepage -> Spieler)
-2. Scrape all the information of all managers in a division for a given division url, e.g. [Sebas & Co.](https://basketball.de/app/buli_beko /division/41-Sebas-Co)
+2. Scrape all the information of all managers in a division for a given division url, e.g. https://basketball.de/app/buli_beko/division/41-Sebas-Co
-3. Scrape all the information of all managers in the game (Homepage
+3. Scrape all the information of all managers in the game.
+(Homepage -> Rangliste)
-   > Rangliste)

 ### easycredit BBL
 1. Scrape all games in the main season.
 Date and time for some games may not be